-Where Science and Common Sense Come Together for Better Performance
+Enthusiasts Since 1996.
+Where Science and Common Sense Come Together for

-TURF tread is typically found on most common riding mowers and lawn & garden tractors (mainly grass cutting equipment).
-Turf tread doesn't provide good traction on dirt for pulling heavy loads, but it's easy on grass.
-(Carlisle turf tread tires are pictured.)
+TURF tread tires are typically found on most common riding mowers and lawn and garden tractors (mainly grass cutting equipment).
+Turf tread doesn't provide good traction on clay/dirt for pulling heavy loads, but it's easy on grass.

-LUG tread is the traditional farm tractor or agricultural type of tread (angled with raised bars).
-Lug tread provides superior traction on dirt for pulling heavy loads, but it'll tear up grass.
-(Carlisle lug tires are pictured.
+LUG tread tires are the traditional farm tractor or agricultural type of tread with angled and protruding bars.
+Lug tread provides superior traction on clay/dirt for pulling heavy loads, but it'll tear up grass.

 Always try to purchase pulling tires in a MATCHED SET!